-- Quarter Zip-Fleece Pullover Vendor: Dennis Uniforms

-- Navy-blue Sweater
+- White Oxford Shirt: Shortsleeve Vendor: Dennis/F&O - Khaki Shorts Vendor: any - Quarter Zip-Fleece Pullover Vendor: Dennis/F&O - Navy-blue Sweater Vendor: Dennis/F&O

-Vendor: Dennis Uniforms

 Pants: All pants must reach to the shoe, but should not drag on the ground.
 The pants must have belt loops and a solid (not woven), dark leather belt must be used.
 No jeans (including khaki-colored denim) or pants with external sewn pockets, rivets, or other jean like characteristics are permitted.
 No Dickies, cargo pants, oversized pants, super-baggy pants, dungarees, extra pockets, extra zippers, or extra seams will be permitted.
 Pants should not have visible reinforced knee patches.